 Individuals who have been injured by a mesh or sling implant may benefit by taking legal action to be compensated for damages they have incurred.
 The law is on the side of personal injury victims who have suffered due to the negligence or misconduct of those liable for causing them harm.
 In transvaginal mesh cases where offending products have been subject to the FDA alerts, manufacturers of these defective medical devices may be responsible for providing restitution to sufferers by compensating them for medical expenses, pain and suffering, emotional trauma, and other damages.

-Greg Vigna MD, JD LLP provides information for those with questions about their legal rights in the event that they have been injured by a mesh implant.
-Individuals may contact Greg Vigna MD, JD LLP today for more information about how we may be able to provide help for a related personal injury claim.
+Greg Vigna MD, JD, PLC provides information for those with questions about their legal rights in the event that they have been injured by a mesh implant.
+Individuals may contact Greg Vigna MD, JD, PLC today for more information about how we may be able to provide help for a related personal injury claim.

 Social Media Tags: painful sexual intercourse, stress incontinence, personal injury victims, mass tort,